-Man accused of slapping teen at Trump campaign
+Man accused of slapping teen at Trump campaign tent

 WINDHAM, N.H.
 (AP) - A man has been accused of throwing President Donald Trump campaign signs and slapping a teen across the face outside a New Hampshire polling location during the first-in-the-nation presidential primary.

-Police said Patrick Bradley, 34, of Windham, had just voted Tuesday night at Windham High School and was leaving.
-Police said as he was walking by a Trump campaign tent, he allegedly slapped the 15-year-old, then allegedly assaulted two adults who tried to intervene.
+Police said the attack happened just as Patrick Bradley, 34, of Windham, was leaving Windham High School after voting Tuesday.
+As Bradley was walking by a Trump campaign tent, he allegedly slapped the 15-year-old, then allegedly assaulted two adults who tried to intervene.
 He’s also accused of throwing the signs and trying to to knock over the tent.

 Bradley was arrested Thursday and charged with three counts of simple assault and one count of disorderly conduct.

 He is being held on those charges and a probation violation on $5,000 cash bail and was expected to be in court Friday.
-It wasn’t immediately known if he had a lawyer who could speak on his behalf and a phone number couldn’t be found for him.
+It wasn’t immediately known if he had a lawyer who could speak on his behalf, and a phone number couldn’t be found for him.

 Sign up for Daily Newsletters